Forbes Pipe Organ

 Debuting in June 2007, the Forbes Pipe Organ resonates with music that is both powerful and stunningly pure.
 “I am always amazed and delighted at the way the bass pipes grab you and shake you to your core, causing resonances you didn’t even know you had,” says Bert Forbes.
 “This upwelling of response is most remarkable.
 The organ music fills you entirely—to the exclusion of all other senses.”

 University Organist Paul Woodring

-Paul Woodring specialized in organ performance at Cal State Northridge, studying under Sam Swartz and David Britton.
+Paul Woodring is the curator and university organist at Cal Poly.
+Woodring specialized in organ performance at Cal State Northridge, studying under Sam Swartz and David Britton.
 While there, he won several prestigious awards, including first prize in the Western Regional American Guild of Organists Competition.
 He then studied organ and harpsichord in Vienna under Otto Bruckner and Elfriede Stadlmann.